-Despite the chronic English aversion to Serie A, there was one English player, however, who fully immersed himself in the Italian experience, staying in Italy for nearly a decade.
-His name was Gerry Hitchens, and for many, he’s the superstar English football has forgotten.
+Despite the chronic English aversion to Serie A, there was one English player who fully immersed himself in the Italian experience, staying in Italy for nearly a decade.
+His name was Gerry Hitchens, and for some, he’s the superstar English football has forgotten.

 Three minutes into his debut for the Bluebirds, Hitchens was off the mark.
-The next two seasons would see Hitchens become a regular feature in the starting line-up.
-Two seasons with the club saw the striker bag 57 goals in 108 games, attracting interest from clubs such as Wolves, Birmingham and Aston Villa.
+The next two seasons would see him become a regular feature in the starting line-up.
+Two campaigns with the club saw the striker bag 57 goals in 108 games, attracting interest from sides such as Wolves, Birmingham and Aston Villa.

-Despite the fact that Villa had won the FA Cup the previous season, Villans boss Eric Houghton knew that he needed a fast, goal-scoring centre-forward.
-In December 1957, Houghton got his man when Cardiff accepted a £22,500 bid from the Midlands club for Hitchens.
+Despite the fact that Villa had won the FA Cup the previous season, boss Eric Houghton knew that he needed a fast, goalscoring centre-forward.
+In December 1957, Houghton got his man when Cardiff accepted a £22,500 bid from the Midlands club.
 Within a week of moving to Villa, he was off the mark.

-Forming a deadly strike partnership with fellow striker, Peter McParland, Hitchens’ time with Villa is still remembered fondly by those lucky enough to have seen him play.
+Forming a deadly strike partnership with fellow striker Peter McParland, Hitchens’ time with Villa is still remembered fondly by those lucky enough to have seen him play.
 Four seasons would return a yield of 96 goals, the highlight being a five-goal haul in an 11-1 victory over Charlton in 1959.
-Unsurprisingly the goal scoring Hitchens soon attracted the attention of the upper echelons of English football, and that is where his story truly began to take off.
+Unsurprisingly, the lethal Hitchens soon attracted the attention of the upper echelons of English football, and that is where his story truly took off.

 In 1961, Hitchens received his first call-up to the England side and repaid the confidence shown in him with a goal just 90 seconds into his debut against Mexico.
 Two weeks later, the Villa striker continued his run of form, scoring twice in England’s 3-2 victory over Italy in Rome.
 Unbeknownst to Hitchens, his performance against the Azzurri had caught the eye of Internazionale, who bought the striker for £85,000 that summer.

-Inter’s policy of keeping players together a few days in advance of each match proved particularly difficult for the English striker.
-Possessing little Italian, at least in the beginning, Inter’s containment policy effectively left Hitchens isolated.
+Inter’s policy of keeping players together a few days in advance of each match proved particularly difficult for the Englishman.
+Possessing little Italian, at least in the beginning, the containment policy effectively left Hitchens isolated.
 Luckily, he found a kindred spirit in fellow Englishman Jimmy Greaves, then playing for bitter rivals AC Milan.
-The two would sneak out of training camps for drinks at a local Milanese train station during this period.
-Remarkably neither was ever caught.
+The two would sneak out of training camps for drinks at a local Milanese train station.
+Remarkably, neither was ever caught.

 Soon, however, Hitchens began to adapt to the Italian lifestyle and, according to biographer Simon Goodyear, became a superstar.
-Reflecting on Hitchens’s impact in Italy Goodyear noted: “He and his wife were the Posh and Becks of their day.
+Reflecting on his impact in Italy, Goodyear noted: “He and his wife were the Posh and Becks of their day.
 He was the first Englishman to make his name in the country and the press followed him everywhere he went.
 His blond hair and light skin made him stand out and he became a very popular figure.
-For fans of a certain age, people in the 60 to 70 age bracket, he is well remembered.
-His name is near the top of the list of the British exports, probably higher than Law.
+For fans of a certain age, he is well remembered.
+His name is near the top of the list of British exports, higher than Law.
 Maybe only John Charles stands above him.”

 Unfortunately for Hitchens, attention in Italy rarely made its way across to English shores with the old adage out of sight, out of mind becoming increasingly true for the former miner.
 When the 1962 World Cup in Chile began, Hitchens hadn’t been selected for the Three Lions in over a year.
-This was despite the fact that Hitchens had finished as Inter Milan’s top-scorer in 1962.
-It wasn’t until a combination of injuries and losses in form that Hitchens was called back up for a friendly against Switzerland in May 1962.
+This was despite the fact that he had finished as Inter’s top-scorer.
+It wasn’t until a combination of injuries and losses in form that Hitchens was called up for a friendly against Switzerland in May 1962.
 A goal against the Swiss was enough to earn him a place in the final squad.

-That summer saw Hitchens feature twice for England as they crashed out of the tournament following defeat to Brazil in the quarter-finals, a match incidentally where Hitchens scored England’s only goal.
-Aside from scoring at football’s biggest tournament, the World Cup was also important for Hitchens as it was the first time that the extent of Hitchen’s acclimatisation became fully apparent to his teammates.
+That summer saw Hitchens feature twice for England as they crashed out of the tournament following defeat to Brazil in the quarter-finals, a match where he scored England’s only goal.
+Aside from scoring at football’s biggest tournament, the World Cup was also important for Hitchens as it was the first time that the extent of his acclimatisation became fully apparent to his teammates.
 According to Goodyear: “When England went out to Chile for the World Cup, he packed 19 designer Italian suits.”

 It was something that unsurprisingly left him standing out like a sore thumb amongst his English colleagues.
 Despite efforts to welcome Hitchens into the England squad with open arms, it was clear that their compatriot was different.
 When, the following year, new England Manager Alf Ramsey made it clear that players playing abroad would not be considered for the international side, Hitchens’ England career was over.

 By the time of Ramsey’s announcement, he had already moved to Torino, where he would spend two-and-a-half years, notching 28 goals in 69 games.
-Soon after, Turin was traded for Bergamo, where Hitchens spent two years with Atlanta.
-Eventually the English striker wound down his Italian adventure with a short stint at Sardinia before finally returning to England in 1969 for spells with Worcester City and later Merthyr Tydfil.
+Soon after, Turin was traded for Bergamo, where he spent two years with Atalanta.
+Eventually, the English striker wound down his calcio adventure with a short stint in Sardinia before finally returning to home shores in 1969 for spells with Worcester City and later Merthyr Tydfil.

-Hitchens’ eight seasons in Italy is the longest any English footballer has spent playing abroad in the professional era.
-During his Italian adventure, he managed 59 league goals in just over 200 games but Hitchens was more than a striker to the Italians.
-He was il Cannone, the man from Aston Villa with a special place in the hearts of Italian football fans.
+Hitchens’ eight seasons in Italy are the longest any English footballer has spent playing abroad in the professional era.
+During his Italian adventure, he managed 59 league goals in just over 200 games – but Hitchens was more than just a striker to the Italians.
+He was il Cannone, the miner with a special place in the hearts of football fans.

-Whilst Hitchens’s time in Italy should have guaranteed him an iconic status in English football as it did in Italy, his decision to “see just how far” his career would take him, ultimately made him the forgotten man of English football.
+Whilst Hitchens’s time in Italy should have guaranteed him iconic status in English football as it did in Italy, his decision to “see just how far” his career would take him, ultimately made him a forgotten man at home.